fastshout/fastshout-geomag/pkg/wmm/README.md

 the Declination D, the Inclination I, and the Grid Variation (Grivation) GV.

 ## Usage
-The most commonly used output would be the Declination D, which is
+The most commonly used output would be the Declination D, which is the difference between Magnetic North and True North.

+	t := time.Date(2019, 8, 1, 12, 0, 0, 0, time